ryansheehy0/Cheat_Sheets/C++/cpp.md

 - When an object is pass by reference or pointer, then the destructor is not automatically called.

+- static member variables are not attached to the object, but the class itself.
+- static member functions can only access other static member variables/functions.

+- The demonstrator should delete any heap memory that was created in the class.

 ## [new and delete](#c)
 - Deleting a ptr which points to null doesn't do anything.
-- new returns a pointer
+- new allocated memory on the heap and returns a pointer to that memory

-- The destructor is not called when creating an object with the `new` keyword.
+- The destructor is not called automatically when creating an object with the `new` keyword.
 	- The `delete` keyword calls the destructor and then deallocates the memory.